Here is a basic guide to trains, buses, trams, airports and taxis in the Netherlands, including information for those with special needs.

-If you forget to check out or bought the wrong pass using one of the yellow machines (found in the main stations, newsagents and AH supermarkets), then you might consider using the metal pillar you see in stations with a button to press to get service via the loudspeaker --you can even place your card on the square in front and have them change the product details (or call 0900 8011 @ the local rate).
-This number is for transport on buses and metros (run by the GVB).
+If you forget to check out or bought the wrong pass using one of the yellow machines (found in the main stations, newsagents and AH supermarkets), then you might consider using the metal pillar you see in stations with a button to press to get service via the loudspeaker – you can even place your card on the square in front and have them change the product details.
+Otherwise, you can call 0900 0980 (EUR 0.50/min), which number is for transport on buses and metros (run by the GVB).

 Forgot to check out on NS service?